Fiserv/alldata/docs/alldata-next-gen.md

 **User intervention required** – There are two options to resolve the 201 alert:

 - Clicking **Remove Account** resolves the alert by initiating the process to delete the account from the user&#39;s profile.
-IfthisaccountistheonlyaccountassociatedwiththecredentialsattheFIforthe user, then theentireFI isdeleted from the user&#39;s profile.
+If this account is the only account associated with the credentials at the FI for the user, then the entire FI is deleted from the user&#39;s profile.
 - Clicking **Match Accounts** resolves the alert by initiating the process to retrieve additional accounts using the credentials for the FI.
-A progress indicator appears ontheoverlayscreen while the process retrieves accounts.
+A progress indicator appears on the overlay screen while the process retrieves accounts.

 The retrieved accounts appear for the user to choose from: